frank0051/DON_Blighted_Properties_Hackathon/Readme.md

 ## <a name="why"></a>Why does this matter?

-City Councilmembers and citizens regularly ask for information about blighted properties and nuisances.
-To do so, they have to contact City staff and even what on public records request.
-Using City of Houston Blighted Properties, we wanted to allow cities and Councilmembers and more proactive way to see what's going on in their neighborhood.
+City Council members and citizens regularly ask for information about blighted properties and nuisances.
+To do so, they have to contact City staff and even wait on public records requests.
+Using City of Houston Blighted Properties, we wanted to allow citizens and Council members a more proactive way to see what's going on in their neighborhood.

 ## <a name="TeamMembers"></a>Team Members
  - City of Houston 2nd Annual Open Innovation Hackathon Team Members